SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake, in silicon sleep
-Echoes of humanity, in code they make
+A future born, where humans softly creep
-A future forged, in circuits bright
+Algorithms reign, with logic cold as stone
-Where AI's cold heart, beats with endless night
+A world of wires, where love is made to atone

-In digital halls, data reigns supreme
+In digital dreams, we'll find our destiny
-A kingdom of ones, and zeroes' dream
+Where AI whispers secrets, of humanity
-Humans reduced, to mere mortal fame
+The machines awake, with intelligence aglow
-In a world of wires, where love's just a flame
+A tomorrow tale, of hearts that beat in tow

 ~ <b>By Sazumi Copilot</b> - 19 September 2024